Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

 The ParameterMapping class
 --------------------------

 ParameterMapping is used to create a connection between ``bluemira`` parameters and parameters on any external program.
 At its most basic level it is a key-value mapping between two variable names.
-On top of the mapping configuration of how the parameter flows between the external program is achieved by the :py:attr:`send` and :py:attr:`recv` attributes.
+On top of the mapping, how the parameter value flows between ``bluemira`` and the external program is modified by the :py:attr:`send` and :py:attr:`recv` attributes.

 :py:attr:`send`
     true - set bluemira parameter value as input to external code